kingsleyeyo24/Payroll-Automation/README.md

 This approach ensures the Payroll sheet always reflects the active employees from General Data automatically, without any manual filtering or copying.

 <img width="1198" height="643" alt="Image" src="https://github.com/user-attachments/assets/6dc1358f-4011-49d6-8a2b-cfaaff48332d" />

+After that, we hit **Run**, and the script started executing.
+As you can see in the execution log, it ran successfully without errors.

 <img width="1284" height="653" alt="Image" src="https://github.com/user-attachments/assets/4c51955c-6fbe-4535-8995-4eab196acd2f" />